RootRule/241-project-sidewalk/README.md

 2. Implement the shortestPathLength method to fetch the shortest path length from the paths data computed earlier.
 3. Implement the shortestPath method to reconstruct the sequence of nodes along the shortest path from the origin to the specified destination using the paths data computed earlier.
 4. Create a ShortestPaths object and use it to compute the shortest paths data from the origin node by origCode.
-5. This TODO is located inside the main method and if destCode was not given as a command line argument, it needs to print each reachable node followed by the length of the shortest path to it from the origin.
+5. TODO inside the main method: if destCode was not given as a command line argument, it needs to print each reachable node followed by the length of the shortest path to it from the origin.
-6. This TODO is also located inside the main method and if destCode was given as a command line argument, it should print the nodes in the path from origCode and destCode, followed by the total path length.
+6. TODO inside the main method: and if destCode was given as a command line argument, it should print the nodes in the path from origCode and destCode, followed by the total path length.
 If no path exists, print a message indicating that no path is found.

 # Advice